noaaviel/Pictures-Recognition-Alg./README.md

  Once all the slaves finish their jobs, each process including master frees memory allocated for pictures (only master) and for object list (everyone).

+ - [x] Please note that this program should run on Linux OS.
+To run on two computers you should have the project in the same exact directory on both ends, compile both projects using: mpicc finNoa.c CalcUtils.h -o exec -fopenmp -lm, from one computer only you execute the program using this line: 'mpiexec -np 3 -hostfile ips.txt ./exec' .
+Hostfile flag is used to signal which computers are used for the execution, you should retreive both computer's ip adresses and put them in the ips.txt file.

 - [x] Hopefully my implementation will meet your expectations, I worked very hard on it and I'm happy to say that I am satisfied with the result.
 First my implementation ran 4.5 minutes, then I improved it and it ran 1.5 minutes, improved it again and got to 22 seconds and finally I was able to get it to this point – less than 1 second on 2 computers.

 - [x] If you have any questions please feel free to email me and I will try my best to answer to your satisfaction  noaaviel175@gmail.com